Ahmed-Ashraf-Marzouk/ontology-project/README.md

 ## Installation

-To use this ontology, you will need to have Protégé installed on your system.
+To use this ontology, you will need to have the following software installed on your system:

+- Protégé: A free and open-source ontology editor and framework for building intelligent systems.
 You can download the latest version of Protégé from the official website: https://protege.stanford.edu/

+- Apache Jena: A free and open-source Java framework for building Semantic Web and Linked Data applications.
+You can download the latest version of Apache Jena from the official website: https://jena.apache.org/download/

+- NetBeans: A free and open-source Integrated Development Environment (IDE) for developing Java applications.
+You can download the latest version of NetBeans from the official website: https://netbeans.apache.org/download/

-Once you have Protégé installed, you can open the ontology file by selecting "File" > "Open" and selecting the `.owl` file.
+Once you have all the required software installed, you can open the ontology file in Protégé by selecting "File" > "Open" and selecting the .owl file.
+You can also use Apache Jena and NetBeans to develop Semantic Web and Linked Data applications that use this ontology.

 ## License